Canonical reference for Pharos live-price selection, fallback enrichment, and source-specific normalization.

 worker/src/cron/sync-fx-rates.tsoverlays curated Chainlink EUR/USD, GBP/USD, JPY/USD, XAU/USD, and XAG/USD feeds onto the sharedfx-ratescache when their on-chain quotes are fresh and within 5% of the current reference stack.
 The worker now tries dedicated dRPCeth_calltransport for the supported Base / Ethereum / Arbitrum feeds before falling back to the shared chain RPC pool and then the existing Etherscan V2 proxy path, so the Chainlink overlay can still recover when earlier quarter-hour jobs have already saturated the shared Alchemy/public RPC budget.
 Frankfurter / secondary FX APIs andgold-api.comremain fallback sources for uncovered or divergent feeds, and commodity pegs now also have a stablecoins-cache peer-median recovery path when the anonymous metals endpoint is unavailable from Workers.
 These independent recovery probes still run during cached-fallback FX runs so a stale intraday subset can recover without waiting for the full Frankfurter stack. - Secondary + tertiary FX fallbacks:

 sync-fx-rates.tscompares the jsDelivr@fawazahmed0/currency-apimirror with the directlatest.currency-api.pages.devendpoint and persists the fresher valid dated snapshot.
-CNH/RUB/UAH/ARS always use this daily secondary path, and when Frankfurter is unavailable the same feed can temporarily backstop the wider fiat FX set.
+CNH/RUB/UAH/ARS/KGS/NGN/XOF/VND always use this daily secondary path, and when Frankfurter is unavailable the same feed can temporarily backstop the wider fiat FX set.
 If both Frankfurter and the secondary mirrors are unavailable, the worker falls through to ExchangeRate-API's daily USD snapshot before dropping into cached-fallback mode. - FX freshness semantics:

 fx-rates-metatracks usable cache freshness (usableSyncAt) separately from per-peg source freshness metadata (sourceUpdatedAtByPeg,sourceCadenceByPeg,sourceDateByPeg).
-Intraday sources (gold-api.com, stablecoins-cache commodity peer medians, pure realtime recoveries) still age on wall-clock seconds, while daily sources (ECB/Frankfurter and the secondary CNH/RUB/UAH/ARS feed) are evaluated against their expected publish cadence instead of a naive 6-hour clock.
+Intraday sources (gold-api.com, stablecoins-cache commodity peer medians, pure realtime recoveries) still age on wall-clock seconds, while daily sources (ECB/Frankfurter and the secondary CNH/RUB/UAH/ARS/KGS/NGN/XOF/VND feed) are evaluated against their expected publish cadence instead of a naive 6-hour clock.
 When OXR or Chainlink overlays refine an already-fresh daily fiat reference, the worker now preserves that daily cadence/date metadata instead of downgrading the peg to synthetic intraday-only provenance.
 When the live FX fetches fail, same-day live fiat references can therefore be carried forward against their daily publish cadence rather than aging immediately into false intraday staleness, and commodity references can recover from the freshstablecoinscache instead of inheriting stale metals timestamps.
 Cached fallback runs are reserved for cases where the job cannot refresh a live source and the carried-forward daily references are no longer cadence-valid, so non-USD and commodity validation cannot silently look fresh after a real upstream aging event.
 If a cached-fallback run later refreshes fresh full-set fiat coverage through OXR or Chainlink-backed overlays, the job now promotes itself back toliveimmediately instead of continuing to accumulate fallback streaks on already-recovered rates. - Direct native-peg live-publication guard: supported non-USD fiat assets with reliable CoinGecko native pairs can derive a fresh

 coingecko-native-impliedis a fresh fallback-validation lane, not a second replay-safe primary consensus source.
 Pharos can publish it for the current run when it is the best validated live mark, but it is not written intoprice_cachefor later replay continuity. - Historical native-peg replay: supported non-USD fiat backfills now prefer direct CoinGecko native-fiat history and compare that series to the native